chprat/dotfiles/README.md

 - [Simple monitor](https://extensions.gnome.org/extension/3891/simple-monitor/)
 - [Sound Input & Output Device Chooser](https://extensions.gnome.org/extension/906/sound-output-device-chooser/)

+You need to install `gnome-browser-connector` and a browser plugin for easy single-click installation.

 ## NFS configuration for network boot

 This configuration is used to boot embedded devices via NFS.
 The file is